ha-king/kube-cluster/README.md

 #### Setup Steps
 1. Create a new bucket
 1. Create a folder "cfn-templates" and upload CF templates from this repo
-1. Create a folder "cluster-monitoring" and upload Heapster + Prometheus YAML files
+1. Create a folder "cluster-monitoring" and upload Heapster + Prometheus directories and YAML files

 #### Ohio region only